Risks related to product development and regulatory approval

 We operate adequate standard operating procedures to secure the integrity and protection of our research and development activities and results, and the optimum allocation of our R&D budgets.
 The progress of the most important research and development programs is continuously monitored by our management board; they are discussed with the supervisory board at least once per quarter, and supervisory board members with expertise in clinical and scientific matters occasionally attend meetings with our scientific staff to discuss and assess such programs.
 Nevertheless, due to our limited resources and access to capital, we must and have in the past decided to prioritize development of certain product candidates; these decisions may prove to have been wrong and may adversely affect our business.

-We are heavily dependent on the success of our product candidate filgotinib.
-We are also dependent on the success of our other product candidates, such as GLPG1205, GLPG4716, GLPG3970, GLPG3667, GLPG3121, and GLPG4399.
-Filgotinib is approved for use in RA in Europe and Japan and is currently under regulatory review for use in UC in Europe.
-In addition, we are heavily investing in our early stage product pipeline, including our Toledo early stage compounds, and these drug candidates must undergo rigorous preclinical and clinical testing, the results of which are uncertain and could substantially delay or prevent the drug candidates from reaching the market.
+We are heavily dependent on the success of our candidate filgotinib.
+We are also dependent on the success of our other product candidates, such as GLPG2737, GLPG3667, GLPG4716, GLPG0555, GLPG3121, and GLPG4399.
+Filgotinib is approved for use in RA in the European Union, Great Britain and Japan and for use in UC in the European Union and Great Britain, and is currently under regulatory review for use in UC in Japan.
+In addition, we are heavily investing in our early-stage product pipeline, including our SIK early-stage compounds, and these drug candidates must undergo rigorous preclinical and clinical testing, the results of which are uncertain and could substantially delay or prevent the drug candidates from reaching the market.

 We cannot give any assurance that any product candidate will successfully complete clinical trials or receive regulatory approval, which is necessary before it can be commercialized.

 Our business and future success is substantially dependent on our ability to develop successfully, obtain regulatory approval for, and then successfully commercialize our product candidate filgotinib and our other product candidates.
-We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, the EMA or any other comparable regulatory authority, and we may never receive such regulatory approval for any of our product candidates.
+We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, the EMA, the MHRA, the MHLW or any other comparable regulatory authority, and we may never receive such regulatory approval for any of our product candidates.
 We cannot give any assurances that our clinical trials for filgotinib or our other product candidates will be completed in a timely manner, or at all.
-If filgotinib or any other product candidate is not approved and commercialized, we will not be able to generate any product revenues for that product candidate.
+If filgotinib or any other product candidate is not approved and commercialized in certain jurisdictions, we will not be able to generate any product revenues for that product candidate.

 The rates at which we complete our scientific studies and clinical trials depend on many factors, including, but not limited to, patient enrolment.
 Patient enrolment is a significant factor in the timing of clinical trials and is affected by many factors including competing clinical trials, clinicians’ and patients’ perceptions as to the potential advantages of the drug being studied in relation to other available therapies and the relatively limited number of patients.
 Any of these occurrences may harm our clinical trials and by extension, our business, financial condition and prospects.